hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Kaladen.md

 At the beginning of your end step, if no Windrunners you control died this turn, transform a token creature into a 2/2 Windrunner creature token with flying.
 You may instead pay 1 mana to gain a 2/2 Windrunner if you have no non-Windrunner tokens.

-tap, 2: Remove *Syl, Wind Spren* from the game and play *Syl, Honor Spren* from outside of the game
+tap, 2: Transform *Syl, Wind Spren*

 Kaladin, Surgebinder may take damage for any other Windrunner in play.